Excited because you wrote your first blog post?

 A free Google tool you can use is G Sheets.
 This is a spreadsheet and you can keep track of anything.
 I use G Sheets for keeping track of my writing articles for my clients and keeping tabs of when I submit invoices.

 I also use G Sheets for my writers with blog topics for my blogs.
-This is a great tool because you can share it across your team.
+This is a great editorial calendar tool because you can share it across your team.

 4. Create a Blog Post Checklist